doubleSlashde/KeepTime/README.md

 * Open the autostart folder: Press *Windows+R*, execute *shell:startup*.
 * Create a shortcut to the *.bat* in the autostart folder

+**migrate from old version**
+If you used this application before with a *config.xml* you can import your old projects in the settings dialog.
+Place your config.xml next to the jar and press "parse config.xml".
+Otherwise no steps are needed.
 ## Requirements
 Only works correct for windows currently.
 Tested on 7 and 10.